Derana Dream Star

 Derana Dream Star is a Sri Lankan reality television series by television channel TV Derana.
 Dream Star first season was started in 2008 as the first season of Derana Dream Star.
-By 2023 TV Derana has presented over 11 seasons of Dream Star since the beginning of 2008.
+By 2026 TV Derana has presented over 12 seasons of Dream Star since the beginning of 2008.
 The program name means "Way to be a star".
 Program is presenting in TV Derana Dream Star studio in Colombo, Sri Lanka.
 From season one to nine, the winner was elected by the SMS votes cast by the people and the program wasn't live, since season ten, the program has been turned into a live reality program, the winner is elected by the majority of people votes cast through the online.
 (Note: TV Derana released DERANA REALITY APP to vote online through the online app.)

 In 2012 Derana Dream Star season IV was held and announced the new theme song of "Udawediya Male" (Raween Kanishka), on behalf of the Dream Star season IV.
 (Note: Udawediya Male is a song by Raween Kanishka, Sasindu Wijesiri and Sithum Nimantha in Dream Star season IV.) from the season I to IX the program was judged by three judges, but since the season X, four judges have been introduced to the board.
-Keerthi Pasquel, Samitha Mudunkotuwa, Ashanthi De Alwis and Nadeeka Guruge have been representing the present judge board since 2023.
+Keerthi Pasquel, Samitha Mudunkotuwa, Indrachapa Liyanage and Nadeeka Guruge have been representing the present judge board since 2024.
 The program includes workshops for the competitors in the program.